suleymanarslan/notebook/books/the-essential-dogen.md

-# The Essential Dogen: Writings of the Great Zen Master
+# The Essential Dōgen: Writings of the Great Zen Master

 * Author: Dōgen Zenji
 * Editors: Kazuaki Tanahashi and Peter Levitt